 The debit reduces the provision liability while the credit to the inventory asset account reflects the reduction in stock held.
-The amount of the debit and credit is at the cost price of the widget, rather than at the sale price in the example above.
+The debit and credit are a widget’s cost price rather than the sale price, in the example above.

 Repair of Product for Customer

 We now move onto an example of where ABC Ltd decides to repair the widget instead of offering a refund.
 In this scenario, we make the following journal entry: